 - Mixed media work by experimenting with household products.

 In year 5, the children learn about:

-- Developing from Y4’s use of mannequins.
+- How to build on the use of mannequins following on from Y4.
 Children use pen and water technique, adding tone using alternative media and enhancing the paper background to disrupt the blank paper.

-- Form, proportion, negative space and understanding this applies to all observational work.
+- Form, proportion, negative space and understanding that this applies to all observational work.

 - Large oil pastel drawings and developing the techniques learnt in Y3.
 Children will become more sophisticated with their use of blending by focusing on the value (light and dark) and changing the colours from the original object.

 - Recognising mistakes made with form and proportion and then being able to discuss how to correct the error.